hongyanz/Stackelberg-GAN/README.md

 *Naïvely increasing capacity of one-generator architecture does not alleviate mode collapse*.
 It shows that the multi-generator architecture in the Stackelberg GAN effectively alleviates the mode collapse issue.
-Though naïvely increasing capacity of one-generator architecture alleviates mode dropping issue, for more challenging mode collapse issue, the effect is not obvious
+Though naïvely increasing capacity of one-generator architecture alleviates mode dropping issue, for more challenging mode collapse issue, the effect is not obvious.

 #### Running Example
 <p align="center">
     <img src="Stackelberg GAN/images/exp1.png" width="600"\>
 </p>

-*Naïvely increasing capacity of one-generator architecture does not alleviate mode collapse*.
-It shows that the multi-generator architecture in the Stackelberg GAN effectively alleviates the mode collapse issue.
-Though naïvely increasing capacity of one-generator architecture alleviates mode dropping issue, for more challenging mode collapse issue, the effect is not obvious
+*Stackelberg GAN outperforms multi-branch models.* We compare performance of multi-branch GAN and Stackelberg GAN with objective functions:

 #### Running Example
 <p align="center">